 - Type—Indicates the template applied to a mosaic dataset, mosaic dataset items, or item groups specified in the Definition Query.

-- Group field name—The field name in the mosaic dataset that defines a group.
+- Group Field Name—The field name in the mosaic dataset that defines a group.
+This only appears when you select Item Group as the Type.

-- Tag field name—The field name in the mosaic dataset that contains the variable names used in the raster functions.
+- Tag Field Name—The field name in the mosaic dataset that contains the variable names used in raster functions.
+This only appears when you select Item Group as the Type.

 - Thumbnail—A snapshot of the mosaic dataset can be added to the template as an image.